Here’s What Rhode’s Pocket Blush Looks Like On R29 Editors

 All linked products are independently selected by our editors.
 If you purchase any of these products, we may earn a commission.

-Available in six shades ranging from baby pink to earthy terracotta, Pocket Blush is a stick cream formula that delivers a pop of color alongside hydrating skin benefits with peptides (a Rhode favorite ingredient that’s also featured in the bestselling lip treatments) and tamanu oil.
-Retailing for $24 each (or $130 for all six), the buzzy blushes were teased weeks ago in a recent GRWM on Bieber’s YouTube channel, and naturally we had to see what the hype was all about.
-As with past Rhode drops, we can only anticipate that these will sell like hotcakes, so be sure to preorder your favorite Pocket Blush shade(s) early prior to their official launch on June 20.
+Available in six shades ranging from baby pink to earthy terracotta, Pocket Blush is a stick-cream formula that delivers a pop of colour alongside hydrating skin benefits with peptides (a Rhode favourite ingredient that’s also featured in the bestselling lip treatments) and tamanu oil.
+Retailing for £24 each (or £130 for all six), the buzzy blushes were teased weeks ago in a recent GRWM on Bieber’s YouTube channel, and naturally we had to see what the hype was all about.
+As with past Rhode drops, we can only anticipate that these will sell like hotcakes, so be sure to preorder your favorite Pocket Blush shade(s) early prior to their official launch on the 20th June.
 And without further ado, here’s what our team of editors had to say about Rhode’s latest foray into makeup.

 AdvertisementADVERTISEMENT